postmanlabs/labs-docs/src/pages/docs/api-governance/api-governance-admin-panel.md

 1. The rule must be valid YAML or JSON.
 Use the dropdown list to choose the correct syntax.
 1. Select OpenAPI 2.0 or OpenAPI 3.0 to choose which specification your new rule is valid for.
 1. Select **Create**.
-1. In the API governance admin panel, find your new rule under **Custom rules** and turn it on.
+1. In the API Governance admin panel, find your new rule under **Custom rules** and turn it on.

 <!-- TODO: screenshot -->